 Developing a strategy to increase repeat bookings from your past guests is a cost-effective way to experience growth in your tour/activity business.
 Customer loyalty programs offer a huge opportunity to not only reward existing customers, while increasing repeat bookings, but also to gain new customers as well.
 These programs are relatively easy to implement, and are a win-win for your tourism-based business.

-Creating a loyalty program that works for your tour or activity business
+Creating a booking loyalty program that works for you

 Set your goals